aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/using-plugins/UsingTheBlueGreenPlugin.md

 > CREATE EXTENSION rds_tools;
 > ```
 >
-> If your database version does **not** support this table, the driver will automatically detect its absence and fallback to its previous behaviour.
+> If your database version does **not** support this table, the wrapper will automatically detect its absence and fallback to its previous behaviour.
 In this fallback mode, Blue/Green handling is subject to the same limitations listed above.
 >
-> **No action is required** if your database does not include the new metadata table -- the driver will continue to operate as before.
+> **No action is required** if your database does not include the new metadata table -- the wrapper will continue to operate as before.
 If you have questions or encounter issues, please open an issue in this repository.
 >
 > Supported RDS PostgreSQL Versions: `rds_tools v1.7 (17.1, 16.5, 15.9, 14.14, 13.17, 12.21)` and above.<br>
 > Supported Aurora PostgreSQL Versions: Engine Release `17.5, 16.9, 15.13, 14.18, 13.21` and above.<br>